ultraseedbox/USB-Docs/UltraSeedbox Applications/Bazarr/Initial Setup and Configuration.md

 * Then enable the subtitle providers that you wish to use
   * Some providers require you to add your credentials.
 Be sure to enter it accordingly
-  * There are also some providers that needed anti-captcha API key.
+  * There are also some providers that needed an anti-captcha API key.
     * You may add the API key after the setup has finished under **Settings -> Subtitles -> Anti-Captcha Options**

 <p align ="center">